JetBrains/lets-plot-docs/source/python/pages/as_discrete.rst

 :orphan:

-.. title:: Function as_discrete() for Ordering Numeric Data
+.. title:: Function as_discrete() for Ordering Numeric Data in Lets-Plot

 .. meta::
    :description: Plotting and ordering of the numerical data as categorical with Lets-Plot.